Jimbly/procgen-armored-fighting/README.md

 * Heads should be able to be super low, and perhaps bigger (especially when lower)
 * Occasionally generate different shoulders on each side
 * Weapons better center in odd shoulders
-* Animate an army of them walking past